Mqhele-dot/gaia-ai-agent/README.md

 - **Automation toggles** – Enable auto-analyze, auto-simulate, auto-learning, and auto-research loops directly from the UI while the status bar highlights the latest action.
+- **Autonomous insights** – Gaia reflects on stored capsules and learning momentum to suggest next best actions with confidence indicators and visual trends.

 ### Automation & exploration loops